QuaeroEtTego/file-adder/README.md

 If you're on Windows, `\` is `\\` in the env variables for path.

 ## Shortcut paths
-File-adder use [dirs](https://crates.io/crates/dirs) to support shortcuts paths.
+File-adder use [dirs](https://crates.io/crates/dirs) to support shortcut paths.

 | Key              | Reference                                                                    |
 |:-----------------|:-----------------------------------------------------------------------------|